elixir-europe/rdmkit/pages/contribute/style_guide.md

   * Are short if possible, but distinguishable from existing tags.
   * Can contain spaces.
 * **Titles in the navigation side panel:**
-  * First word and acronyms capitalized.
+  * First word and acronyms capitalised.
   * Should contain the same words as the filename where this title points to.

 ## How to suggest amendments or additions to this style guide